itu-devops/lecture_notes/sessions/session_08/README_PREP.md

 - https://azure.microsoft.com/en-us/support/legal/sla/machine-learning-service/v1_0/)

 What can you learn from them if you were to write an SLA for your own API?
-Is there any metric that they use that would be relevant also for your API's SLA?
+Is there any metric in the two SLAs above that would be relevant for your own API SLA?

 ## Stand Up Meetings